RockefellerArchiveCenter/bits_and_bytes/_posts/2013-07-11-digital-preservation-interest-group-ala.md

 The Chronicles in Preservation Project is a three-year program funded by the NEH to study, document, and model the curation of digitally preserved newspaper collections, both digitized and born digital.
 The Chronicles Project is testing and recommending a spectrum of tools and practices from essential to optimal.
 In this presentation, we will

-discuss how the use of open-source tools such as the DAITSS Description Service, UNT’s PREMIS Event Service, and implementations of the BagIt standard can automate the creation and monitoring of foundational digital preservation elements.
+discuss how the use of open-source tools such as the DAITSS Description Service, UNT's PREMIS Event Service, and implementations of the BagIt standard can automate the creation and monitoring of foundational digital preservation elements.

 Presenters: